TiceWise/EssentBootcampFinalAssignment/README.md

 #### 6) POST: /products

 This endpoint should add a product.
 This product should be considered available from day 0.
-The response should be a list of all products.
+The response should be the added product.
 The id of the product should be randomly generated.

 ##### Request